Radio studio microphone surrounded by colorful lightbulb icons representing 40 morning show prep ideas for radio hosts

 Pro tip: Encourage listeners to text in their "I saw this happening" moments.

-If you're looking for a system to automate hyper-local content for your website and air, that's exactly what Local Beat does—but these on-air segments are yours to own.
+If you're looking for a system to automate hyper-local content for your website and air, that's exactly what RCP Local does — but these on-air segments are yours to own.
+Need date-specific hooks?
+Check our March radio content calendar for daily ideas you can localize.

 Listener Engagement Games (Ideas 7-12)